Nightmare at Shadow Woods 1983

 Rumour has it that around the time that ABBA – the multi-award winning Swedish disco favourites –’s star had reached its zenith, the band grew disillusioned with singing in English and yearned to perform in their native tongue.
 Soon after, problems began to emerge in the one-time-wed-locked-watertight partnership and recordings became less and less frequent.
 The band dissolved, albeit unofficially, in 1982 and pop lost one of its most celebrated artists.
 Although they have never admitted that there’s any truth in those rumours, the fact remains that ABBA would never have been so successful had they not adapted from their homeland.
 If you want to appeal to the largest money-making media market in the entire world, then you must cater for English speaking audiences.

 It’s amazing for me how such a small island that’s located a stone’s throw away from the European continent could have created perhaps the most recognised, although not most widely spoken, language in the world.
 Everyone speaks a little bit of English; whether it be simply ‘hello’ or a common swear word – you’ll find someone that can assist you in that tongue almost everywhere.
 Pedro Galindo obviously didn’t agree, because Trampa Infernal was never subtitled for global consumption until it was released very recently on budget DVD.
-That’s a real shame, because it’s actually a decent slasher movie that’s a lot better than many of its genre buddies fro across theborder.
+That’s a real shame, because it’s actually a decent slasher movie that’s a lot better than many of its genre buddies from across the border even.

 The film launches in the somewhat unfamiliar territory of a pistol duel.
 Two unidentified characters are shown sneaking around a dilapidated complex searching out one another for the inevitable final showdown.
-After some suspense and a couple of near misses, one of the pistoleers emerges victoriously.
+After some suspense and a couple of near misses, one of the pistoleers, Nacho, emerges victoriously.
 Next we learn that they were only paintball guns and the two competitors are actually youngsters from the local town.
-Nacho and Mauricio are fiercest rivals and Mauricio is always trying to prove himself to be better than his soft-spoken opponent, but as of yet he hasn’t succeeded.
+He and Mauricio are fiercest rivals and Mauricio is always trying to prove himself to be better than his soft-spoken opponent, but as of yet he hasn’t succeeded.

-Later that night, whilst the victorious gunslinger celebrates his triumph with his girlfriend Alejandra and his buddy Charly, Mauricio enters the bar and says that he has one last challenge for his glorious nemesis.
+Later that night, whilst the victorious gunslinger celebrates his triumph with his girlfriend Alejandra and his buddy Charly, Mauricio enters the bar and says that he has one last challenge for his nemesis.
 He says that this will be the competition that will prove to the town once and for all who deserves the uttermost respect.
 Nacho is at first reluctant because Alejandra warns him of the perils of continual competitiveness, but he eventually succumbs to the weight of peer pressure and agrees; much to the distaste of his morally superior partner.